Where Is Stratified Columnar Epithelium Found

 Balanced Diet

 A balanced diet rich in vitamins and minerals is important for supporting the health and renewal of stratified columnar epithelium.
-Vitamins A and C, in particular, are known to play a role in epithelial tissue health.
+Even so, vitamins A and C, in particular, are known to play a role in epithelial tissue health.
 Including fruits, vegetables, and whole grains in your diet can provide these essential nutrients and support the overall health of your tissues.

 Avoid Smoking

 Smoking is a major irritant to the respiratory tract and can damage the stratified columnar epithelium lining the airways.
-Quitting smoking can help to protect this tissue and reduce the risk of respiratory diseases.
+Because of that, quitting smoking can help to protect this tissue and reduce the risk of respiratory diseases.
 Even exposure to secondhand smoke can be harmful, so avoiding smoky environments is also important.

 Regular Check-ups